whonore/Coqtail/README.md

 command for code blocks such as `Section`s, `Module`s, and `match` expressions with [endwise].

+### Tags

+Coqtail supports the `:tag` family of commands by locating a term on the fly with `tagfunc`.
+However, as this relies on Coq's `Locate` command, it only works if the point where the term is defined has already been evaluated by Coq.
+An alternative is to disable Coqtail's default `tagfunc` (`let g:coqtail_tagfunc = 0`) and instead use [universal-ctags] in conjunction with [coq.ctags], to statically generate a `tags` file.
+This works especially well with something like the [gutentags] plugin to automatically keep the `tags` file in sync with the Coq source.

 ## Thanks

 Parts of Coqtail were originally inspired by/adapted from [Coquille] (MIT